 The only option for outsize bikes and challenging applications such as highly integrated cockpits.

-Five minutes to pack/unpack – only requires removal of wheels and handlebars (plus aero extensions on TT bikes).
+Five minutes to pack/unpack – only requires removal of wheels and seat post (plus aero extensions on TT bikes).
 Please refer to Which Box? page for further details on maximum bike dimensions.